dotnet/samples/core/tutorials/buggyamb/Docs/load_generator.md

 ![BuggyAmb Load Generator](Images/load_generator_crash_symptoms.png)

-I got HTTP 503 - Sevice Unavailable error for one of my requests and there are other requests ended up with ```error```.
-I am hosting BuggyAmb on IIS and I may get HTTP 503 if the application pool is disabled or some limits are achieved (e.g.: queue is full).
-Queue should not be full because there are not too many requests so it should be a crash symptom and I can confirm that in event logs.
+I got HTTP 503 - Sevice Unavailable error for one of my requests, and there are other requests that ended up with `error`.
+I am hosting BuggyAmb on IIS and I may get HTTP 503 if the application pool is disabled or some limits are achieved (for example, the queue is full).
+Queue should not be full because there are not too many requests, so it should be a crash symptom.
+I can confirm that in event logs.

 This is how I monitor crash scenarios using Load Generator.